s3prl/s3prl/README.md

-# Mockingjay: Speech Representation Learning through Self-Imitation - PyTorch Implementation
+# Mockingjay: Speech Representation Learning through Self-Imitation - PyTorch Official Implementation

 This is an open source project for Mockingjay, end-to-end learning of acoustic features representations, implemented with Pytorch.